Conditions & Treatments

 Many mitral valve repair surgeries can be performed using minimally invasive techniques.
 Your surgeon will discuss the best option for you.

-Mechanical circulatory support devices are electromechanical pumps that can be implanted in patients with heart failure.
+Ventricular assistive devices (VADs) are electromechanical pumps that can be implanted in patients with heart failure.

 Left Ventricular Assist Device: A left ventricular assist device is a mechanical circulatory support implanted into the left ventricle of the heart to help restore pumping function.
 This device can act either as a bridge to transplant until a donor heart is available for transplant, or it can be the primary treatment for patients who are not eligible for heart transplant.